SilasHofer/Ticketing-System/README.md

 ### Prerequisites

+1. check if node,npm and mariadb-server is installed

+        node -v (version 18.x or newer)
+        npm -v (version 9.2 or newer)
+        sudo mariadb (it is installed when you get in to the mariadb consol (MariaDB [(none)]>) then exit with exit)

-1. Node.js: You need to have Node.js installed on your Ubuntu machine  (version 20.x recommended).
+1. npm: You need to have npm installed on your Ubuntu machine.
 You can install it by running:

         sudo apt update
+        sudo apt install npm

+2. Node.js: You need to have Node.js installed on your Ubuntu machine  (version 18.x or newer).
+You can install it by running:

+        sudo apt update
         sudo apt install nodejs

-1. npm: You need to have npm installed on your Ubuntu machine.
+3. MariaDB Server: You will also need the MariaDB server.
 You can install it by running:

-        sudo apt install npm
+        sudo apt update

-2. MariaDB Server: You will also need the MariaDB server.
-You can install it by running:

         sudo apt install mariadb-server

 ### Build